shahinmv/warehouse-matching/README.md

 18.05.2022 - Added backend for login, signup and logout features. \
 18.05.2022 - Added admin rank to users, working on admin page for adding warehouses. \
 18.05.2022 - Added flash messages, required checkbox in sign up page. \
 19.05.2022 - Deployed postgresql database on heroku.
-Credentials will be given below.
+Credentials will be given below. \
+19.05.2022 - Added auto locate features to get location of users.

 ## Technologies